 But really have organizations permeate into their culture what is risk management.

-Joshua Corman: I think that we’ll know that the PCI initiative
+Joshua Corman: I think that we’ll know that the PCI initiative has been successful

 when we see that it’s viewed as a way to enable their risk programs as opposed to